dsheiko/html-import/README.md

 ## API

-The library bundled as UMD meaning you access it as AMD (RequireJS) modules, as CommonJS module or in global variable `HMTLImport.
+The library bundled as UMD meaning you access it as AMD (RequireJS) modules, as CommonJS module or in global variable `HTMLImport.

 ### "html-imports-loaded" DOM event
 It is fired when HTML Import finishes DOM processing (one started by its own on DOM ready event)